yrahal/udacity-sdcnd/t1-p5-vehicle_detection/writeup_template.md

 ## Classifier

 I trained a linear SVM in the 12th code cell of the notebook.
-I also used spatial and color features to add extra accuracy to the model, where each feature vector contains 2580 elements.
+I also used spatial and color features to add extra accuracy to the model, where each feature vector contains 6108 elements.
 I randomly split the data between training (85%) and test (15%).

-The classfier trains in 6 seconds and has 97.4% accuracy.
+The classfier trains in 31 seconds and has 98.8% accuracy.

 ## Sliding Window Search

 The sliding window code is defined in cell #7 and used in cell #11.
-I used 2 sizes (96 and 128) for searching for cars, where the smallest are closest to the horizon, and the biggest close to the camera.
+I used 2 sizes (64 and 96) for searching for cars, where the smallest are closest to the horizon, and the biggest close to the camera.
-I chose an overlap of 60% for the medium and big sizes to increase chances of detection.
-The total number of windows for images of 1280x720 is 208 windows, which increases the chances of detections while maintaining a good performance.
+I chose an overlap of 50% and 60% for the medium and big sizes to increase chances of detection.
+The total number of windows for images of 1280x720 is 433 windows, which increases the chances of detections while maintaining a good performance.
 I don't search for cars above the horizon or close to the hood of the car, which also reduces false positives and improves performance.